-The second step consists of the isomerization to glucose-1-phosphate by the enzyme phosphoglucomutase.
+The second step consists of the isomerization of glucose-1-phosphate by the enzyme phosphoglucomutase.

 In order to produce an O-glycosidic compound for the synthesis of glycogen, a high level of energy is required.
-For this reason, glucose-1-phosphate is initially activated by a reaction with UTP (uridine triphosphate).
-This produces UDP-glucose and pyrophosphate, which is hydrolytically cleaved into two phosphates by the enzyme pyrophosphatase.
+For this reason, glucose-1-phosphate is initially activated by a reaction with uridine triphosphate (UTP).
+This produces uridine diphosphate (UDP)-glucose and pyrophosphate, which is hydrolytically cleaved into two phosphates by the enzyme pyrophosphatase.

 Now, the glucose can be transferred to the C4–OH group on one of the non-reducing ends of glycogen to form an α-1,4 glycosidic bond.
-This reaction is catalyzed by the enzyme glycogen synthase, liberating UDP which is then recycled by conversion to UTP with ATP.
+This reaction is catalyzed by the enzyme glycogen synthase, liberating UDP, which is then recycled by conversion to UTP with adenosine triphosphate (ATP).

 New glucose residues can attach only to an existing glycogen molecule if the straight chain of the existing glycogen molecule is at least four glucose units long.
 For de novo synthesis, a primer (starter substrate) is essential; in this case, it is the protein glycogenin with its activity as a glycosyltransferase.